g_hbond segfaults with smooth option

-#3 Updated by David van der Spoel about 3 years ago
+#3 Updated by David van der Spoel over 3 years ago

 Michael, have you tried to run this without the -smooth option?
 This is some kind of hack that I implemented at one point in time, but which is unnecessary once correlation functions are computed properly (which we are working on https://gerrit.gromacs.org/#/c/3471/).
 So rather than "fixing" an old hack I would suggest you run without the smooth option for now and try the new version of code once it is finished.

-#4 Updated by Michael Brunsteiner about 3 years ago
+#4 Updated by Michael Brunsteiner over 3 years ago

 ok, thanks for the feed back, i'll wait ...

 BTW ... when i use g_hbond to analyze h-bond dynamics i keep